HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 1) Requires agencies receiving federal financial assistance from OCJP to prepare an

-Equal Employment Opportunity Program (ESOP) upon meeting the following
+Equal Employment Opportunity Program (EEOP) upon meeting the following

 criteria: